tristanbatchler/tbat.me/_posts/2024-11-10-godot-golang-mmo-part-5.md

 It's not the prettiest form, but it will do for now.
 We can always come back and make it look better later.

-Now, let's add some logic to the `connected.gd` script to handle the login and register buttons.
-Add the following code to the script:
+Now, let's add some logic by attaching a `connected.gd` script to our **Connected** root node, which will handle the login and register buttons.
+Add the following code to the new script:

 ```directory
 /client/states/connected/connected.gd